 Aside from the debate over the origin, there is no doubt that this Amidagatakiso Restaurant is the best place to enjoy this summer food experience.

 Traditionally nagashi somen is served in a bamboo tube, but at Amidagatakiso Restaurant the somen stand is made of thin stone slabs.
 Natural spring water flows over the cold stones, cooling the noodles even further.

 According to the owner, Hisahiko Endo, the best way to enjoy the noodles is to scoop up the cold noodles and eat them right away.
 On the day of our visit, it was over 30 degrees Celsius in the city, but the air around the stone was cool, and we could enjoy our lunch without breaking a sweat.

 At Amidagatakiso Restaurant, you can order nagashi somen and dumplings grilled over charcoal (¥300 per dumpling) and grilled char (¥600 per fish), a specialty of the area.
 Surrounded by a deep forest while listening to the sound of water flowing from the waterfall made this a perfect experience.

-Amidagatakiso Restaurant is open from May to September each year from 10 am to 5 pm (last orders taken at 4:30 pm), but this is subject to change depending on weather and other conditions.
-Pandemic precautions have limited seating to one group per table, with complete changeovers every 15 minutes.
-A nagashi somen is ¥600 per adult (¥500 for children).
+Amidagatakiso Restaurant is open from May to September each year from 10 am to 5 pm (last orders taken at 4:00 pm), but this is subject to change depending on weather and other conditions.
+For just ¥850 per adult (¥600 for elementary school students and younger), you can indulge in unlimited servings of somen noodles with one cup of mentsuyu dipping sauce.
+There's no time limit for your feast, but please be aware that you'll be seated together with other guests.
 The restaurant is very famous so expect long waits on weekends.
 We recommend allowing for extra time for your visit.